Memorial Medical Center and Hurricane Katrina: Investigation

 On July 17, 2006, Pou was arrested and charged with four counts of second-degree murder in connection with the deaths of four LifeCare patients; nurses Lori Budo and Cheri Landry were arrested and charged, but charges were dropped in exchange for their testimony.
 In a statement, Tenet Healthcare, who owns the medical center, said "Euthanasia is repugnant to everything we believe as ethical health-care providers, and it violates every precept of ethical behavior and the law.
 It is never permissible under any circumstances."

 State Attorney General Charles Foti announced the arrests the next day, at a widely televised news conference.
 He stated: "This is not euthanasia; this is plain and simple homicide".

 Foti said he had probable cause to make the arrests based on eyewitness testimony, which was outlined in an affidavit that stated Pou and the nurses "intentionally (killed)" Emmett Everett Sr., 61; Hollis Alford, 66; Ireatha Watson, 89; and Rose Savoie, 90, by administering or causing to be administered lethal doses of morphine sulphate (morphine) and/or midazolam (Versed).
 One witness in the affidavit said they saw Dr. Pou request additional syringes filled with saline.
 According to Kristy Johnson, LifeCare's director of physical medicine, Pou told these patients that she was administering drugs to make them "feel better."
 The drugs injected are usually given for pain purposes, but not at the levels found in subsequent toxicology reports.
-One of Pou's lawyers, Rick Simmons, said she was "absolutely innocent" because "she volunteered for storm duty and stayed there for five days".
+Attorneys for the three accused deny any wrongdoing, and say their clients performed heroic acts under unimaginable conditions.

 The arrests were controversial.
 In the words of Times-Picayune reporter James Varney, they "ignited a furious debate in New Orleans and elsewhere about whether sharp ethical boundaries can be drawn around decisions on patient comfort made in a crisis."

 60 Minutes aired a report on the case in September 2006.
 In an interview, Pou told Morley Safer:

 No, I did not murder those patients.
 Mr. Safer, I've spent my entire life taking care of patients.

 In February 2007, seven months after Pou's arrest, Minyard spoke with the media about the deaths of the LifeCare patients.
 He had not yet issued a determination of cause of death in any of the cases, leaving them classified as "undetermined".

-The case against Pou and the two nurses appeared more questionable after Minyard announced that he had classified the patient deaths at Memorial as "undetermined," which means that on available evidence he could not classify the deaths as due to homicide or natural causes.
 Minyard told the media that he had retained some of the nation's leading experts as consultants in the case.
 The New York Times reported in August 2009 that Minyard privately came to the conclusion that Pou was responsible for the deaths of four of the nine patients: "I strongly do not believe she planned to kill anybody, but it looks like she did."